MhaamadAli/Cue-App/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

 > An Intelligent personal assistant app which uses voice commands and location awareness to streamline your daily tasks and keep you on top of your schedule.
->
-> Imagine a world where you can navigate your day with ease, leaving the task management to Cue.
-This user-friendly platform utilizes voice commands and advanced location awareness to keep you organized and on top of your schedule.
-Whether it's setting reminders, managing appointments, or leveraging context-aware information retrieval, Cue empowers you to be more productive and reclaim precious moments in your day.
+AI smart contextual awareness notification system ensures that you won't need any other personal assistant after Cue, your new best assistant.

 ### User Stories
 - As a user, I want to use voice commands to manage tasks and access information, so I can be more productive.